 Driven by a sense of purpose, millennials take advantage of corporate volunteer programs.
 Though they joined the workforce during one of the toughest labor markets in decades, millennials contribute an average of $600 annually to causes they care about in the face of personal financial challenges.

 Millennials also want to work for companies with social responsibility as a part of their mission statement.
-Case in point, 56 percent of millennials chose to work for a company that expressed dedication to making social impact and giving back.
+Case in point, 56 percent of millennials chose to work for a company that expressed dedication to making a social impact and giving back.

 In the long-term, millennial commitment to giving back will instill a sense of purpose and duty in their leadership approach.

-Companies admire employees who face challenges and changing environments head on.
-Millennials grew up in a changing world with booming technology, terrorist attacks and a crashing job and real estate market during a financial recession.
+Companies admire employees who face challenges and changing environments head-on.
+Millennials grew up in a changing world with booming technology, terrorist attacks, and a crashing job and real estate market during a financial recession.

 Millennials are a hardy generation prepared to face shifting circumstances with grace and solutions.

 Unsurprisingly, a connection exists between change and compliance when it comes to people.